a woman with yellow lips and eyes closed

 Turning a bad day around means making peace with negativity

-You may be done with the day, but the sour tastes of what happened to linger.
+You may be done with the day, but the sour tastes of what happened can linger.
 You cannot rest.
 You may feel jumpy, tense, or numb.
 You lose your appetite.
 Your head plays on a loop about how horrible things will happen again.

 Anticipating future problems is a survival instinct.
 But like allergies, the mechanisms that supposedly protect us sometimes turn against us.
+Perhaps all we need is a bit of homeopathic soul medicine.

 How to let go of a bad day?